petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 In addition to these they are responsible for high-value activities like Application Delivery, also known as Solving Business Problems.

-While there are a lot of additional responsibilities, there’s also flexibility because Customers can deploy DXP Self-Hosted where they wish:
+While there are a lot of additional responsibilities, there’s also flexibility because Customers can deploy Liferay Self-Hosted where they wish:

 * Public Cloud
 * Private Cloud